th3hack3rwiz/Lazy-FuzzZ/README.md

 ![](https://th3hack3rwiz.github.io/images/LazyFuzz/banner_final.PNG)
 # Lazy-FuzzZ

-Sometimes we want to fuzz a set of sub-domain URLs with a common wordlist.
-Fuzzing them one by one is a tedious task, not to mention the false positives we obtain in those results.
+Sometimes we want to fuzz a set of sub-domain URLs with a common wordlist for content discovery.
+Fuzzing each URL one by one is a tedious task, and not to mention the false positives we obtain in those results.
 To solve this problem I created Lazy FuzzZ.
-It fuzzes all those urls, removes all false positives and sends only legitimate results to burpsuite.
+It fuzzes all those urls, removes all the false positive results and stores only legitimate results which are later sent to Burp Suite.

 ## Installation